-- If the device is woken up from the SLEEP0 Mode to the FAST Mode, the high speed system oscillator needs an SST period.
-The device will execute first instruction after HTO is "1".
+- If the devices are woken up from the SLEEPO Mode to the NORMAL Mode, the high speed system oscillator needs an SST period.
+The devices will execute first instruction after HTO is "1".
 At this time, the LXT oscillator may not be stability if f{SUB} is from LXT oscillator.
 The same situation occurs in the power-on state.
-The LXT oscillator is not ready yet when the first instruction is executed. - If the device is woken up from the SLEEP1 Mode to FAST Mode, and the system clock source is from the HXT oscillator and FSTEN is "1", the system clock can be switched to the LIRC oscillator after wake up. - There are peripheral functions, such as WDT and TMs, for which the f{SYS} is used.
-If the system clock source is switched from f_H to f{SUB}, the clock source to the peripheral functions mentioned above will change accordingly. - The on/off condition of f{SUB} and fS depends upon whether the WDT is enabled or disabled as the WDT clock source is selected from f{SUB} .
+The LXT oscillator is not ready yet when the first instruction is executed. - If the devices are woken up from the SLEEP1 Mode to NORMAL Mode, and the system clock source is from the HXT oscillator and FSTEN is "1", the system clock can be switched to the LIRC oscillator after wake up. - There are peripheral functions, such as WDT and TMs, for which the f{SYS} is used.
+If the system clock source is switched from f_H to f{SUB}, the clock source to the peripheral functions mentioned above will change accordingly. - The on/off condition of f{SUB} and f_S depends upon whether the WDT is enabled or disabled as the WDT clock source is selected from f{SUB}.